mattstyles/match/readme.md

 ## Exhaustive matching

-JS can’t do work out if you’ve supplied enough conditions to be exhaustive but `match` will accept a lone function to use as a catch-all:
+JS can’t work out if you’ve supplied enough conditions to be exhaustive but `match` will accept a lone function to use as a catch-all:

 ```js
 const matcher = match([